JiweiTian/FLEP-SGS2/README.md

 4. A NI USB-6001 DAQ device as the data acquisition for the HIL simulation.
 5. A Windows machine to run the Matlab/Simulink IEEE 9bus model and Labview code.

-The platform is presented in (add photo1) and the architecture diagram in (add photo2).
+The platform and the architecture diagram:

 # Instructions